samsquire/ideas4/README.md

 # 42. Direct concurrency and static scheduling

 It's easier to schedule code in advance of its execution.
+Imagine the CPU and the clock of a CPU.
+The CPU internals have lifecycles on the die and the clock synchronizes the parallelism of each part.

 The traditional software development approach to control flow of asynchronous systems is callbacks, async/await, events, SEDA or event loops.

 The problem with event loops is that work blocks the main thread and you don't have parallelism unless you start multiple event loops.

+If we batch up work to the rthythm of a clock, we can schedule directly and avoid data race conditions and race conditions to the same data.

-Direct concurrency means scheduling in advance and driving ordering explicitly.
+ * Direct concurrency means scheduling in advance and driving ordering explicitly.

-Chaining together callbacks causes complexity.
+ * Chaining together callbacks causes complexity.

-Rely on sorting to decide the control flow.
+ * Rely on simple task sorting to decide the control flow.

-The locus of execution is the tip of execution.
+ * The locus of execution is the tip of execution.

-Essentially the kernel scheduler and the program itself decide what to do next.
+ * Essentially the kernel scheduler and the program itself decide what to do next.
+This is scheduling in userspace.

-When you have asynchronous code, you don't know when you shall return, you need to decide what to do when the asynchronous program finishes.
+ * When you have asynchronous code, you don't know when you shall return, you need to decide what to do when the asynchronous program finishes.

-I want async/await to work on a thread pool for true parallelism.
+ * I want `async`/`await` to work on a thread pool for true parallelism.

 ```